 PEDESTRIAN HIT BY CAR IN INTERSECTION – MN POLICE DON’T PROSECUTE

-The article correctly points out that MN state law requires that drivers with room to stop must yield to a pedestrian attempting to cross an intersection – regardless of whether there is a painted crosswalk, and must exercise due care to avoid hitting a pedestrian crossing elsewhere.
+The article correctly points out that MN state law requires that drivers with room to stop must yield to a pedestrian attempting to cross an intersection – regardless of whether there is a painted crosswalk, and must exercise due care to avoid hitting a walker crossing elsewhere.
 There were 95 pedestrians killed after being hit by a car in 3069 crashes in the Twin Cities metro area over a five-year period.
 In all of those accidents, only 28 drivers were charged and convicted of a crime, usually speeding or careless driving, with sentences like community service, fines, or probation.

 Minnesota has recently strengthened the law by requiring drivers to stop and investigate after any collision.
 Also, a 2015 law makes it a gross misdemeanor (rather than misdemeanor) if someone drives recklessly and causes great bodily harm.
 However, the legislature decided not to impose the greater penalty to merely careless driving that causes great bodily harm.
 Reckless driving is obviously harder to prove.
 The feeling of our car accident lawyers is that harsher penalties for failing to stop for a pedestrian in a sidewalk will make drivers more careful.

 According to the article, there was about 2100 total pedestrian hit by car accidents in Minneapolis and St. Paul between 2010 and 2014, plus about 969 in the suburbs during that time.
 However, the speed limits are often higher on the roads in the suburbs, so the injuries are usually more severe.